 Back then, I was a magazine publisher and city councilor who worked 90 hours every week and ignored my family.
 I snuck a couple hours of porn watching and chat room trolling in the middle of the night.
 I was sick and didn’t see how to get out of it.

 I now work about 30 hours per week and spend all my time with my family.
 I would have said my current lifestyle was impossible, but when forced into certain situations, you figure things out.
 Nothing is impossible, but excuses make it seem that way.

 If you can quit, and do it on your terms, it will make your future much easier and you’ll have more control.
 I fear based on the brevity and tone of your question that you are in a critical phase of addiction and whether it be in 2 months or 2 years, it’s going to lead somewhere you don’t want it to go.
 Make it a priority — THE priority — to take care of it before that happens.
 I wish I would have.

 If you liked this Q&A, check out the others HERE

 You can check out my Resources page if you need a place to start getting help.
 Click HERE

-DISCLAIMER: While many call me a pornography addiction expert, I have no formal training in counseling or medicine.
+DISCLAIMER: I have no formal training in counseling or medicine.
 My advice comes from experience as an addict and as someone in recovery for over four years.
 Please take my words only as suggestions and before doing anything drastic, always consult with a professional.
 If you’d like me to answer a question publicly, either post it in the comment section or visit the contact page.
 Questions may be edited for brevity and clarity.